-The mission of Adult Education at UUCB is to provide a “pathway” to spiritual, moral and intellectual development.
+The mission of Adult RE at UUCB is to provide a “pathway” to spiritual, moral and intellectual development.
 Through a variety of educational presentations, inquiry and discussion groups, classes, and workshops, participants can gain better insight into their own and others’ spiritual beliefs and practices.
 This can lead to more compassion for differences and also to an understanding of what we all have in common.

 - Adult Workshops & Classes